-FOR ASSIGNMENT #3 YOUR GROUP IS TO FACILITATION A CLASS DISUCSSION ON AN ISSUES COVERED IN THE CLASS OR ANOTHER ISSUES OF YOUR CHOICE.
-(20%)
+FOR ASSIGNMENT #3 YOUR GROUP IS TO FACILITATE A CLASS DISCUSSION ON AN ISSUES OF THEIR OWN INTERST THAT IS NOT COVERED IN THE COURSE (20 marks, 20%)

 The purpose of this assignment is for you to apply the process threads of leadership, communication, systematic inquiry and professionalism in the professional practice class.
 As a group you will be addressing the process threads by introducing a topic, developing clinically focused questions related to the topic, facilitating each of the groups and reporting back the group responses to you questions.